The Ethics of Using AI in Public Speaking: Where to Draw the Line

 The ethical use of AI in public speaking comes down to ownership and honesty.

-• AI should deepen your understanding, not substitute for it
+• Let AI deepen your understanding, never substitute for it, and do the thinking yourself.

-• If you cannot deliver your talk without a script because you do not understand the material, you have crossed the line
+• If you cannot deliver the presentation without a script because you do not understand it, you have crossed the line.

-• Always rewrite AI output in your own words before using it on stage
+• Rewrite AI output in your own words from scratch before you take it on stage.

-• You do not need to disclose AI use publicly, but you should be honest if asked
+• You need not disclose AI use publicly, but always be honest if someone asks.

 More From Liam Sandford